kashisau/kashis.com.au/src/pages/contact.md

 blurb: >
   Finally, if you wish to contact me for any other reason, you may send me an email or reach out via phone
 email: "kashi@kashis.com.au"
-phone: "+977 9808 066 903"
+phone: "+61 404 252 916"
 sections:
   - personal:
     sectionTitle: "Personal"
     links:
       - instagram:
         blurb: >
-          Instagram helps keep my friends and family up to date on my travels, rock-climbing, and other adventures.
+          Instagram helps keep my friends and family up to date on my travels, rock climbing, and other adventures.
 Follow me @kashisamaraweera
         btnText: "@kashisamaraweera"
         title: "Follow me on @kashisamaraweera"
         url: "https://www.instagram.com/kashisamaraweera/"